 The main take home here should be that Spanish childcare is readily available; there are plenty of facilities available to ensure your child is well cared for so that you can return to work.
 Whilst many expats are unable to take advantage of the informal child care their Spanish counterparts can, such as grandparents and siblings who can offer regular child care, as well as nursery schools you can also find babysitting services, and childminders in Spain.

-Thinking of moving to the Costa Del Sol?
+Looking for a property on the Costa Del Sol of Spain?
 No matter how big you’re family, we can help you find the perfect family home for your clan.
-From luxury villas to properties on the beach, our property experts have all the knowledge and skill needed to turn your Spanish dream into a reality.
+From luxury villas to properties on the beach, Right Casa Estate Agents have all the knowledge and skill needed to turn your Spanish dream into a reality.